tcdowney/downey-io-jekyll/blog/_posts/2015-09-12-how-to-batch-upload-images-amazon-s3-mitty.md

 By default, the upload command will upload the images to a folder named for the current date.
 However, the name of this folder can be overwritten with the `--object_key_prefix` option.
 Likewise, by default it will upload images to the bucket specified in the `.mitty` configuration file, but this too can be overwritten with the `--bucket` option.
 You can even set the [ACL permissions](http://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#setting-acls) of the images with the `--acl` option.
 I know all of that can be confusing so here's an example:

 {% highlight bash %}
-mitty upload PATH --access_key_id SOME_AWS_ACCESS_KEY_ID --secret_access_key SOME_SECRET_ACCESS_KEY --object_key_prefix pix --bucket super_bucket --acl private
+mitty upload PATH --access_key_id SOME_AWS_ACCESS_KEY_ID \
+                  --secret_access_key SOME_AWS_SECRET_ACCESS_KEY \
+                  --object_key_prefix photos \
+                  --bucket image-bucket \
+                  --acl private
 {% endhighlight %}

-The above command will use "SOME_AWS_ACCESS_KEY_ID" and "SOME_SECRET_ACCESS_KEY" as the AWS Access Key ID and Secret Access Key to authenticate with Amazon Web Services.
-It will then upload the images to an AWS S3 bucket named "super_bucket" and place them in a folder called "pix".
-Lastly, these images will be private so only owners of the bucket can view/manipulate them.
+The above command will use "SOME_AWS_ACCESS_KEY_ID" and "SOME_AWS_SECRET_ACCESS_KEY" as the AWS Access Key ID and Secret Access Key to authenticate with Amazon Web Services.
+It will then upload the images to an AWS S3 bucket named "image-bucket" and place them in a folder called "photos".
+Lastly, these images will use the "private" ACL so only owners of the bucket can view or edit them.

 ## Mitty Manage
 The `resize` and `upload` commands can help save a lot of time, but they are still pretty fine-grained.
 I wanted a command to automate my entire workflow.
 This is where the `mitty manage` command comes in.